mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.
+Changes to this setting require a server restart before taking effect.

 (Optional) This setting defines the port on which the secured WebSocket will listen using the ``wss`` protocol.
 Defaults to ``443``.
 When the client attempts to make a WebSocket connection it first checks to see if the page is loaded with HTTPS.
 If so, it will use the secure WebSocket connection.
 If not, it will use the unsecure WebSocket connection.
 IT IS HIGHLY RECOMMENDED PRODUCTION DEPLOYMENTS ONLY OPERATE UNDER HTTPS AND WSS.

-Changes to this setting require a server restart before taking effect.

 +------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"WebsocketSecurePort": 443`` with numerical input. |